HL7/fhir/guides/daf2/pages/_includes/daf-core-condition-summary.md

     -   Condition.clinicalStatus is bound to [Condition Clinical Status Codes] value set
 1. One code in `Condition.verificationStatus`
     -   Condition.clnicalStatus is bound to [ConditionVerificationStatus] value set
+1. One Identification of the problem or health concern in `Condition.code`which has an [extensible](http://hl7-fhir.github.io/terminologies.html#extensible) binding to:
+    -   [Problem Value Set] value set.
+1. One patient reference in `Condition.patient`

 #### problems and health concerns category codes